aromaljosebaby/aromaljosebaby/README.md

 ## 📝 Blog and writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [martinheinz.dev](https://martinheinz.dev/) as well as on [Medium](https://medium.com/@martin.heinz) and [DEV.to](https://dev.to/martinheinz)
+Apart from coding, I also maintain a blog - you can find my articles on my website at [here](https://loopthrough.tech/)

 ### Medium